cedar-policy/rfcs/text/0034-precomputed-entity-attributes.md

 generate a different kind of confusion as `EvalResult` is an awkward name in the context of these constructors.

-This RFC currently proposes we take the third option.

-### Component 3: Remove no-longer-necessary interface to precompute `Value`s

-Third and finally, we remove `Entities::evaluate()`, as all `Entities` are now stored in their evaluated form by default.
-This addresses the second point in [Motivation](#motivation).

-This is not a breaking change because `Entities::evaluate()` has not yet been released in any Cedar release.

-## Drawbacks

-- This RFC represents some breaking changes for users upgrading to a new major version of Cedar.
-All breaking changes come with some cost in terms of user experience for existing users.
-This RFC contends that the benefit outweighs the cost in this case.

-## Alternatives

-### Alternative A

-We could do only first and third components of this RFC, and not the second component, at least for now.
+__Commentary__

-(The second component -- adding the new constructors for `Entities` and `Entity` -- is severable and could be its own RFC, or perhaps a change that doesn't rise to the level of requiring an RFC.)
+The sub-proposal in this alternative is severable and could be its own RFC, or perhaps a change that doesn't rise to the level of requiring an RFC.
+We have the freedom to do it any time in the future (after the rest of the RFC is accepted and implemented) if we don't want to do it now.

-In essence, we could decide that the second component is more trouble than it's worth -- that it provides only marginal benefit to users at the cost of cluttering our API, both with additional constructors, and with the public `Value` type.
+@mwhicks1 opinion, which I tend to agree with, is that this alternative is probably more trouble than it's worth -- that it provides only marginal benefit to users at the cost of cluttering our API, both with additional constructors, and with the public `Value` type.

-Users would have to still construct `Entity` and `Entities` via restricted expressions, using constructors which can throw errors.
+If we don't take this alternative, users will have to still construct `Entity` and `Entities` via restricted expressions, using constructors which can throw errors.

-We would be able to avoid having to expose `Value` or make changes to `EvalResult`, at least for now.
+But, we would be able to avoid having to expose `Value` or make changes to `EvalResult`, at least for now.

-Taking this alternative doesn't close off the door towards adopting the second component (adding the additional constructors and exposing `Value`) sometime in the future.

 ### Alternative B

-In addition to everything proposed in the current RFC, we could provide the status-quo definitions of `Entities` and `Entity` under new names: e.g., `UnevaluatedEntities` and `UnevaluatedEntity` (naming of course TBD).
+In addition to what is currently proposed in the current RFC, we could provide the status-quo definitions of `Entities` and `Entity` under new names: e.g., `UnevaluatedEntities` and `UnevaluatedEntity` (naming of course TBD).
 This is very unlikely to be of any use to new users, but existing users really wanting the old error behavior could use these types and functions instead of